Judy E. Wilson-Shee, Mayor

 Please feel free to contact her with your concerns and your ideas.

-Mike Pope is a family oriented person who is married and is the father of two daughters.
+Mike Pope is a family-oriented person who is married and the father of two daughters.
 He has a strong background in Business, Information Technology and Project Management and is an active community builder.

 Mike grew up in Mount Pearl, Newfoundland and Labrador and attended Memorial University of Newfoundland graduating with a Bachelor of Arts (History and Political Science) and a Bachelor of Business Administration.
 Mike also has his Masters of Business Administration (MBA) and is PMP certified through the Project Management Institute.

-Mike currently represents the Village on the Ignite Fredericton and Knowledge Park Board of Directors.
+Mike has previously represented the Village on the Ignite Fredericton and Knowledge Park Board of Directors.

-Mike is proud to be a Councillor for the Village of New Maryland.
+Mike is proud to be the Deputy Mayor for the Village of New Maryland.

 Laurie Pearson, Councillor